jpsim/DeckRocket/README.md

 3. Export your Deckset presentation as a PDF.
 4. Drag the your PDF onto the :rocket: icon in your Mac's menu bar.
 The file should start transferring to your iOS device instantly.

-A connection should be established between the OSX and iOS apps after 5-10 seconds.
-You'll then be able to swipe through your slides and see Deckset navigate to them semi-instantly.
+A connection should be established between the OSX and iOS apps within 10 seconds.
+You'll then be able to swipe through your slides and see Deckset navigate to them fairly instantly.

 The magic of Multipeer Connectivity should allow this to work even if devices have no Internet connectivity and aren't even on the same WiFi network.
 But they must both have either Bluetooth or WiFi turned on.